FebraS/FebraS/README.md

 # Hello World 👋

-I'm Febra, cyber security enthusiast from Indonesia, and currently working on a particular educational institution.
+I'm Febra, a cybersecurity enthusiast from Indonesia, and currently working on a particular educational institution.
+I enjoy delving into reverse engineering and binary exploitation.

 ### I’m currently learning